French regulator Arcom introduces age checks for online adult content

 An image of a young boy who is wearing a red hoodie and looking down at his mobile phone.
 The accompanying text next to the image reads “Minors’ access to pornographic content: France”.

-This month, Arcom, the French regulator responsible for online porn, has announced the date platforms will need to introduce age checks.
-From 11th January 2025, adult operators and platforms with pornographic content will need to check the age of users, ensuring only adults can access the content.
+In October 2024, Arcom, the French regulator responsible for online porn, announced that adult operators and platforms with pornographic content need to introduce age checks, ensuring only adults can access the content.
+These rules are effective from 11th January 2025.

 There will be a three month transitional period, where temporary methods like bank card verification can be used as a preliminary age filter, but they must include strong authentication to ensure that the user is the cardholder.